raglite/rag-lite-ts/docs/api-reference.md

 # API Reference

-This document provides comprehensive documentation for RAG-lite TS APIs, focusing on the clean architecture with simple constructors and optional factory patterns.
+This document provides comprehensive documentation for RAG-lite TS APIs with **Chameleon Multimodal Architecture**, focusing on the clean architecture with simple constructors and polymorphic runtime capabilities.

 ## Table of Contents